 An altimeter senses changes in height using atmospheric pressure.
 The total flights of stairs you have been climbing will be summed up and computed as a factor in the total step count.
 This makes your calorie output more accurate.

 Ambient light sensor

-The barometer tells you whether it is going to be a sunny or rainy day.
-It measures the pressure exerted by the atmosphere above it.
+A barometer measures and displays atmospheric pressure.
+It tells you whether it is going to be a sunny or rainy day by measuring the pressure exerted by the atmosphere above it.
 This measurement of pressure can also be used to estimate altitude.

 Bioimpedance sensors measure the resistance of bio-tissue to a tiny amount of electric current, capturing a wide range of physiological signals.
 They use two outer electrodes to drive tiny electrical energy and two inner electrodes pick up changes in voltage.